 Manufacturers should work to fill gaps in their portfolios to master disease management rather than focusing solely on one particular device category.

-There’s a massive shift taking place in U.S. healthcare, and too few device manufacturers are using it to their advantage.
-With health system costs ballooning more than $100 billion over the last five years while inpatient admissions remain flat, health system executives are concluding that their inpatient-centric, treatment-centric business models are the wrong strategy.
-The inpatient setting is simply too expensive with too few patients utilizing it to effectively distribute the costs.
-This is causing profit margins to shrink at the same time as readmission penalties harm providers that fail to keep patients out of the hospital.
+There’s a massive shift taking place in U.S. healthcare, and too few medical device manufacturers are using it to their advantage.
+With health system costs ballooning more than $100 billion over the last five years while inpatient admissions remain flat1, health system executives are concluding that their inpatient-centric, treatment-centric business models are the wrong strategy.
+The inpatient setting is simply too expensive, with too few patients utilizing it to effectively distribute the costs.
+This is shrinking profit margins at the same time that readmission penalties are harming providers that fail to keep patients out of the hospital.

 There is no lower-acuity, lower-cost setting than the home.
 Its potential benefits are clear:

 The shift to outpatient care is gaining momentum as high-deductible health plans continue to blunt elective procedures and Accountable Care Organizations (ACOs) improve on their population health mandate.
 Urgent care clinics and mini-ERs now permeate nearly every community.
 But until care can be effectively delivered in the home, the benefits of home-based care will fail to be realized.

 This is where medical device manufacturers come in.

 For an inpatient-centric medical device company looking to expand or break into the outpatient and home setting, creating anything beyond a hospital-based widget can seem daunting.
 It helps to remember that hospitals will pay according to the value they provide.
 If they enable outpatient and home-based care, their value will increase.
 If they enable the optimal management of disease, they will be valued even more.
 If they enable the prevention of disease, they will be valued the most.
 So where does a device company begin its expansion into the outpatient and home space?

 Bring hospital-based technology into the community and into the home, for example, through: